 A head full of luscious hair is a hallmark of youth and vitality.
 However, as we get older, our hair lose thickness and density due to shrinking hair follicles and slower rate of hair growth.
 Other external factors such as environmental damage or harsh treatments scan also lead to excessive hair loss and balding.

-Hair loss may also be due to other reasons such as hormonal changes, medical conditions, certain medication side effects, or due to a stressful physical or emotional event.
+Hair loss may also be due to other reasons such as hormonal changes, medical conditions, certain medication side effects, or due to a stressful or emotional event.
 If you notice a sudden and unusual increase in hair loss, you may wish to see a doctor to eliminate illness or health related causes.

 Myths about hair loss